 How an Energy Control Center Works

-Think of the ECC system as the ”brains behind the operation.”
-Information is constantly moving into and out of the ECC so it can make decisions based on current electrical availability.
+Think of the ECC as the ”brains" behind the operation.
+Real-time load and source data is collected and analyzed in order to make real time autonomous decisions that optimize the site's energy consumption.
 The ECC uses advanced algorithms to assess available power sources and their condition, as well as analyze load priority and energy requirements to determine when and what DERs to engage.
 The ECC has the ability to make critical decisions, and physically make adjustments to power sources and loads to ensure energy reliability.

 Loads are prioritized as either Critical, Essential or Standard.
-During power interruptions, or peak demands, additional DERs may be brought in to support the loads, and or standard loads shed to prevent system overload.
+During power interruptions, or periods of peak demand, additional DERs may be brought online or standard loads may be shed.